KU’s Ochai Agbaji named Naismith finalist

 The Atlanta Tipoff Club chose the finalists Tuesday morning.

-If the Kansas senior wins the award, he would be the third Jayhawk to win the James A. Naismith Trophy.
-Danny Manning won the honor in 1988 and Frank Mason III claimed the title in 2017.
+If the Kansas senior wins the award, he would be the third Jayhawk to earn the James A. Naismith Trophy.
+Danny Manning won the honor in 1988, and Frank Mason III claimed the title in 2017.

 A four-year starter for KU, Agbaji has etched his name into the Kansas records book.
-He holds the record for consecutive games of three-point field goals made at 53.
-He also ranks 16th on the KU career scoring list with 1,596 points, fourth on the three-point field goals made (241) and fourth on three-point field goals attempted (653).
+He holds the record for consecutive games with three-point field goals made at 53.
+He also ranks 16th on the KU career-scoring list with 1,596 points, fourth on the three-point field goals made (241) and fourth on three-point field goals attempted (653).

 The four finalists were chosen by the Atlanta Tipoff Club’s national voting academy, comprised of leading journalists from around the country, current and former head coaches, former award winners and conference commissioners, who based their selections on outstanding on-court performances during the 2020-22 college basketball season.